EPA says filtered Flint, Michigan drinking water safe to drink

 The EPA said the filters distributed by the state of Michigan effectively remove lead or reduce it to levels well below the level of 15 parts per billion at which federal officials say action is needed.
 In the testing, nearly all filtered water tested below 1 part per billion.
 In January, water samples tested above 150 parts per billion.

-"This good news shows the progress we are making with overall water quality improving in Flint," Michigan Governor Rick Snyder said in a statement.
+"This good news shows the progress we are making with overall water quality improving in Flint, but also proves further that the filters provided by the state to alleviate risks to Flint residents are very effective," Michigan Governor Rick Snyder said in a statement.